GibbonEdu/docs/content/administrators/misc/smtp-email.md

     * Set to "No"
     * Click "Save"
     * If you are still having issues, please contact your domain administrator.
 * At this time, it is not possible to enable less secure apps for Zoho.
-However, their current setup still allows you to use SMTP. :smiley:
+However, their current setup still allows you to use SMTP. 😄

 If you experience any issues with setup, please reference the Gibbon Support Forums, and to the documentation provided by your SMTP provider.